 Viktor & Rolf's iconic fragrance Flowerbomb is another perfume that never fails to make its way into our scent-centric beauty chatter.
 We're thankful the dynamite combination of jasmine, freesia, amber, rose, patchouli, and praline come together in this travel-friendly rollerball version so we never have to worry about smelling anything other than heaven-sent.

 Brought back by popular demand (almost one year ago exactly) Stella McCartney's Peony is a classic fragrance that evokes nostalgia and adventure.
 Not sure what that smells like?
 Think an herbaceous concoction of notes like peony, pepper, patchouli, and lusty amber.
-In a highlight-of-my-career type moment last January, I actually sat down with Stella herself to learn all about the perfume.
-Click here for the full scoop.
+In highlight-of-my-career type moments, I actually sat down with Stella herself to learn all about the perfume.

 We're enraptured by Narciso Rodriguez's velvety and alluring cult-classic scent For Her.
 Whiffs of musk are at the perfume's forefront while touches of pink and sheer chypre, amber, flower honey, and woods beat harmoniously.

 It's so hard to choose just one of the Replica fragrances from Maison Margiela to include, but if hard-pressed, we'd go with this one entitled Lazy Sunday Morning.
 If you love floral fragrances, you'll appreciate this bright flora- and fauna-veiled number fixed with pear, iris, lily of the valley, and white musk for a light dose of featherweight heartiness.

 Kai Perfume Oil